 individual differences whilst coping with a sudden and unexpected event that shakes everything up.

-Now, I for one am all about the dysfunctional family movie genre.
-I love everything from Ordinary People, to The Ice Storm, to American Beauty, and so am hopeful that the early praise that this film has received is well-earned.
-Kurosawa proved with his 2001 effort, Kairo (Pulse), that he has a strong visual imagination, which should hopefully help elevate any lapses in energy or pace should the film suffer from any moments of yawn-this-is-the-same-family-drama-we've-all-seen-before.
+Kairo (Pulse), that he has a strong visual imagination, which should hopefully help elevate any lapses in energy or pace should the film suffer from any moments of yawn-this-is-the-same-family-drama-we've-all-seen-before.
 Now, the film did win the Jury Prize - Un Certain Regard at this year's Cannes Film Festival, so my guess is that Kurosawa's film is as great as I expect it to be.
 I mean, hello, it won an award; that, like, totally means that it's automatically the best thing ever.
 Deal with it.

 Oh, and the poster is awesome: gorgeous type-face; wonderful capture of the lead character; fantastic colour palette.
 I'm really rather excited.

-Oh and make sure to check out the website here and a larger version of the trailer here.
+here.
 (Yes, I know that it's all in Japanese. hmph.)

 2. The Secret Life of Bees - Gina Prince-Bythewood